agelmore/agelmore.github.io/_posts/2015-1-28-Blast-for-fuso.md

 While I'm waiting for the CONCOCT pipeline to run on axiom, I thought I would do a couple BLAST alignments of the megahit assembly to some Fuso genomes that I downloaded a while ago.

 The NCBI has over 1000 full bacteria genomes that have been properly annotated.
 They can be downloaded FTP from ftp://ftp.ncbi.nih.gov/genomes/Bacteria/.
-I pulled out all of the 4 Fuso genomes as well as all of the Fuso draft sequences.
+I pulled out all of the 4 Fuso genomes as well as all of the Fusobacterium draft sequences (including those that are not nucleatum).

 First I combined all of these references into a single file.
 Then I made the reference genome into a database and then blast with contigs as query.
 I used the option "max_target_seqs" so that each contig would only be mapped once.
 This will avoid contigs that map to multiple Fuso genomes (such as 16S):